 Behind the walls is an empty field which in the Dutch time was planted with trees.
 Now children play cricket here.
 To the left, on the seaside, is a Guesthouse, and the buildings in the right-hand corner, next to the river, are occupied by the police.
 On the other side of the field is a nice little church.
 Over the doorway is the date 1769, when the serious damage done to it during the ‘Matara rebellion’ was repaired.
 It shows a resemblance to the church at Kalpitiya, which has pillared verandas along the sides too, containing the doorways.
 The front entrance on the short side of the Kalpitiya church is probably an element of the renovation in the British time.

-Behind the town there used to be four elephant stables which could house up to 80 elephants and beyond that a tank where the elephants were washed.
-Matara was a centre for the elephant trade then.
+Behind the town there used to be four elephant stables that could house up to 80 elephants and beyond that a tank where the elephants were washed.
+Matara was a center for the elephant trade then.
 No traces of this are left.
-At the end of the land tongue today is a small fishing village with tall palm trees.
+At the end of the land tongue, today is a small fishing village with tall palm trees.

 Map of Matara Fort

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites